 Current Events

 Bad actors take advantage of current events such as disasters, large public events, holidays, or data breaches to phish large groups of targets for information.
-For instance, the novel coronavirus pandemic is a current event that cyber criminals quickly exploited.
-According to The Federal Trade Commission (FTC) from January 1, 2020 to July 19, 2020 there were 71, 026 COVID19 and Stimulus fraud cases reported with a total of $89.51M in total loses.
+For instance, cybercriminals quickly exploited the COVID-19 pandemic.
+According to a report from The Federal Trade Commission (FTC), there were 71, 026 COVID-19 and stimulus fraud cases reported, with a total of $89.51M in total loses.

 Charity Scams